Kahani Kismat Ki

-Kahani Kismat Ki (The story of destiny) is a 1973 Hindi film produced and directed by Arjun Hingorani.
-The film's success prodded the director to try to recreate its success by continuing with its lead actor and film titles having 3 words starting with the alphabet K. (i.e. Katilon Ke Kaatil).
-The film stars Dharmendra, Rekha and Ajit in key roles.
+Kahani Kismat Ki (The story of destiny) is a 1973 Hindi-language action crime film produced and directed by Arjun Hingorani.
+It stars Dharmendra, Rekha and Ajit in key roles.
+The music was composed by Kalyanji–Anandji, while cinematography and editing were handled by Kishore Rege and Anand Apte, respectively.

+Kahani Kismat Ki was the third collaboration between Dharmendra and Arjun Hingorani after Dil Bhi Tera Hum Bhi Tere (1960) and Kab?
+Kyoon?
+Aur Kahan?
+(1970).
+Part of the film's plot is loosely inspired by the American film Zig Zag (1970), which was later re-used in another Hindi film Majboor (1974).

 Synopsis

 Ajit Sharma and his father are robbers.
 One day, while in a heist, his father is shot and he is arrested by the police and sentenced to two years in jail.
 After he completes his sentence, he decides to be honest and seek employment, but without any success.
 Then one day he wins some money after beating a wrestler.
 He decides to buy some necessities for his family.
 Which consists of a school bag.
 When Gopuram opens the bag, he finds it filled with cash.
 The family is enraged that Ajit has obtained these funds through crime, but Ajit defends himself, finds out who the owner (Premchand) is, and returns the money to him.
 A gratified Premchand employs Ajit with a generous remuneration.
 Ajit meets with Premchand's daughter, Rekha, and they fall in love.
 They would like to get married.
 Before that could happen, a woman comes forward claiming that Ajit is her husband, and is also the father of a child; the police arrest Ajit for the murder of a man named Karamchand.
 As a result, Premchand fires him from employment, his family will have nothing to do with him, and Ajit must now come to terms that he may face the death penalty.